dixonliang/haskell_probability/README.md

 switch Win = certainly Lose
 switch Lose = certainly Win
 ```
 Through this modeling, we can see the results below.
+A statistical explanation for why this is the case can be found here: https://brilliant.org/wiki/monty-hall-problem/

 ```
 firstChoice